 Here’s a Brief Questionnaire to Decide if You Need or Want a Trust in New Jersey

-- Do you want your minor/adult children to be the co-owners of your estate with your surviving spouse?
+- Do you want your minor/adult children to be the legal owners of your Estate immediately upon your death?

 - Do you want your children by a previous marriage to be disinherited by your present spouse after you die?

 - Do you want to potentially pay more in federal and New Jersey death and inheritance taxes?